 Sports at MCS

-Each school year children participate in one month of gymnastics (at Bitterroot Gymnastics) and one month of swimming (at Currents).
+Each school year, children between 3-6 participate in one month of gymnastics (at Bitterroot Gymnastics) and one month of swimming (at Currents).
 Each sports week is a whole morning adventure that is a highlight of the MCS experience.
 Children travel via city van for swimming and via city bus for gymnastics.
 Children in the PreK program also participate in ice skating lessons at Glacier Ice Rink.
 All children take part in our sports program no matter their weekly enrollment schedule.
 Parents are invited, and encouraged, to join!
 Once the sports schedule is solidified, you will find it on the calendar link.

 The city is truly our jungle gym, and MCS strives to provide children with consistent and varied opportunities to explore the natural and cultural richness of our extended community.
 Through developmentally appropriate community-service projects, children discover their ability to make a meaningful contribution to the well-being of their extended community, thus fostering empathy, kindness, and a sense of interconnectivity within the community.